 These may be used to take common carp, grass carp, northern snakehead, and gar (fishing license required) during day and night hours (24 hrs.), except from waters stocked with trout.
 Bowfin and catfish may be taken in tidal waters (below Fall Line).
 Spearguns and poisoned arrows are prohibited.
 Snakehead must be immediately killed and reported to DWR.
 Must comply with creel limits on fish.

 Snagging, grabbing, snaring, gigging, and the use of a striking iron:

-These are legal methods to take nongame fish in certain waters in certain counties as follows (see table page 23 for certain nongame fish limits):
+These are legal methods to take nongame fish in certain waters in certain counties as follows (see table for certain nongame fish limits):